“How long should my nonfiction book be?”

 The Lead Magnet E-Book

-The client magnet e-book is the type you’ll give away for free to attract, acquire, and help your ideal client.
+The lead magnet e-book is the type you’ll give away for free to attract, acquire, and help your ideal client.

 Your potential client provides her name and email address in exchange for your free e-book.
 Once she’s on your e-mail list, you can guide her on the journey to success with your helpful content and offerings.